Home Insurance explained

 Some insurers may allow you to transfer your policy to a new property as long as you meet certain conditions.
 These include informing the insurance company as soon as you enter into a contract to buy the new home.
 You may need to pay an additional premium when transferring your existing home insurance policy to the new property.

-Does home insurance cover termite damage?
+Does home insurance cover temporary accommodation?